-- 5.1 Accounts will be provided for in the accounting records and ultimately written off where there are solid facts to show that outstanding amounts will not be recovered, partly or in full. - 5.2 Accounts which have been handed over to the lawyers for collection should be provided for at a percentage approved by Council or fixed in the accounting policies. - 5.3A special provision for bad debts may be raised to give effect to the implementation of a Council resolution and should be approved in the same Council meeting where a resolution to adjust consumer account balances (peace-meal or once-off) is taken. - 5.4A Provision in excess of accumulated surplus and reserves should take the form of a cash-backed reserve resulting from an external injection of funds to ensure the Municipality maintains sound liquidity and does not have a negative balance sheet which might be a deterrent to existing and potential stakeholders and strategic partners. - 5.5 The provision in the accounting records should be revised annually to take into account new or changed circumstances.
-Once the provision is approved by Council, proper administrative and budgetary procedures will be followed to apply the provision to adjust the accounts accordingly in order to ensure that debtors reflect at reasonable figures in the accounting records of the municipality.
+- (a) Accounts will be provided for in the accounting records and ultimately written off where there are solid facts to show that outstanding amounts will not be recovered, partly or in full. - (b) Accounts which have been handed over to the lawyers for collection should be provided for at a percentage approved by Council or fixed in the accounting policies.

+- (c) A special provision for bad debts may be raised to give effect to the implementation of a Council resolution and should be approved in the same Council meeting where a resolution to adjust consumer account balances (peace-meal or once-off) is taken. - (d) A Provision in excess of accumulated surplus and reserves should take the form of a cashbacked reserve resulting from an external injection of funds to ensure the Municipality maintains sound liquidity and does not have a negative balance sheet which might be a deterrent to existing and potential stakeholders and strategic partners. - (e) The provision in the accounting records should be revised annually to take into account new or changed circumstances. - (f) Once the provision is approved by Council, proper administrative and budgetary procedures will be followed to apply the provision to adjust the accounts accordingly in order to ensure that debtors reflect at reasonable figures in the accounting records of the municipality.

-6 The role of Council and Councillors in credit control
+(6) The role of Council and Councillors in credit control

-- 6.1.
-The following should be borne in mind: - 6.1.1.
-Council and individual Councillors are policy makers and should enforce credit control measures.
-The Council and Councillors as individuals should therefore refrain from interfering with the approved credit control policy and administrative procedures.
-Councillors should, however, be supportive of the customer management actions in that they exercise no undue pressure on the officials with delegated authority regarding credit control procedures. - 6.1.2.
-Councillors are responsible to communicate with their respective constituencies in order to encourage the community to pay for services provided by the Municipality.
-The Municipal Manager should report to the MEC for Local Government, in terms of Section 10(G)(4) of the Local Government Transitional Act, after due investigation, any instance of Councillors accused of undue influence. - 6.1.3.
-This policy should be read in conjunction with the Municipality's credit control by-laws and manual as well as chapter 9 of the Local Government Systems Act, Act 32 of 2000. - 6.1.4.
-The Municipality's credit control and debt collection procedure manual is attached as Annexure A.
+- (a) The following should be borne in mind: - (i)Council and individual Councillors are policy makers and should enforce credit control measures. - (ii) The Council and Councillors as individuals should therefore refrain from interfering with the approved credit control policy and administrative procedures. - (iii)Councillors should, however, be supportive of the customer management actions in that they exercise no undue pressure on the officials with delegated authority regarding credit control procedures. - (iv)Councillors are responsible to communicate with their respective constituencies in order to encourage the community to pay for services provided by the Municipality. - (v) The Municipal Manager should report to the MEC for Local Government, in terms of Section 10(G)(4) of the Local Government Transitional Act, after due investigation, any instance of Councillors accused of undue influence. - (b) This policy should be read in conjunction with the Municipality's credit control by-laws and manual as well as chapter 9 of the Local Government Systems Act, Act 32 of 2000. - (c) See 'ANNEXURE A' to this policy for the Municipality's credit control and debt collection procedure manual is as follows Annexure A.